‘Masamune-kun no Revenge’ Season 2 Release Date: Manga Spoilers Show Anime’s Future For Makabe And Aki Adagaki

 As of this publishing, the anime production committee has not announced anything official about the Masamune-kun no Revenge Season 2 release date, although this article will be updated as soon as the anime sequel is confirmed.
 However, there can be reasonable speculation about when, or if, the Masamune-kun no Revenge Season 2 premiere date may occur.

 There was enough time left in the final episode to conclude the main story with an anime original ending, but some fans complained that karaoke singing competition felt like filler content rather than a solid ending.
-Based on the closing scene of episode 12, it definitely seems like studio Silver Link is planning on a second season.
+Based on the closing scene of Episode 12, it definitely seems like studio Silver Link is planning on a second season.
 A quick reveal about a class trip points to the Paris story arc, leaving the anime open-ended.

 But when will studio Silver Link have time to produce the second season?
 According to Crunchyroll News, Silver Link recently celebrated their tenth anniversary as a studio by announcing an original anime called Two Car that will be released in October of 2017.
 Silver Link also announced the anime adaptation of the popular light novel Death March to the Parallel World Rhapsody, which, as it sounds, is yet another entry in the isekai (another world) category.